-A number of museums offer undergraduates the chance to work during the summer as research or administrative assistants, education aides, and docents.
+A number of museums offer undergraduates the chance to work during the summer as research or administrative assistants, as well as museum educators.
 Such internships are often very competitive, particularly those at the Metropolitan and Whitney museums (New York), as well as the National Gallery (Washington, DC).

 Learn more on how to get an internship.

 Many majors in History of Art and Architecture study abroad, especially in their Junior year, either individually or in exchange programs sponsored by the University.
 The University of Massachusetts programs in London, Sussex, and Leeds (England), Paris (France), Freiburg (Germany), and Siena (Italy) offer especially rewarding opportunities for majors.
 There is also a University-sponsored summer program of long standing in Oxford (England).
 At present, the tuition and fees for a year’s study in programs abroad are equivalent to those at the University.
 The two-semester school year runs from October to June, and all grades are transferred directly to UMass.
-The International Programs Office in the William S. Clark International Center (Hills South) has information on these programs, as well as a wide variety of study abroad options offered through other institutions.
+The International Programs Office has information on these programs, as well as a wide variety of study abroad options offered through other institutions.
 Students may apply a maximum of 30 credits earned toward graduation.
 Majors must be sure that the Undergraduate Program Director approves art history courses in advance.

 Summer Museum Programs

 A number of museums offer undergraduates the chance to work during the summer as research or administrative assistants, education aides, and docents.
 Such internships are often very competitive, particularly those at the Metropolitan and Whitney museums (New York) as well as the National Gallery (Washington, DC).
-Students should consult with their advisor as early as possible to determine when applying for any of thse would be appropriate.
+Students should consult with their faculty advisor as early as possible to determine when applying for any of thse would be appropriate.

 Graduate Study and Careers